Here is the excellent inventor biography. So, who was Alexander Graham Bell? He was the most well-known inventor, engineer, and scientist.

 “The Bell Telephone Company” was the initial telephone company.
 On 9th July 1877, he started the company in Boston, Massachusetts, with his father-in-law’s help.

-By 1879, his father-in-law merges other companies and made new entities.
+By 1879, his father-in-law merges with other companies and made new entities.

 A mistake led him to the right track